gilby125/MyResumo/final-fixes-summary.md

 3. Standardize the return types from database operations to avoid type checking
 4. Consider using a more robust error handling mechanism like Result objects
 5. Ensure proper separation of JavaScript and Jinja2 syntax throughout the templates
+6. Use `{% raw %}` tags consistently for JavaScript code blocks to prevent Jinja2 parsing conflicts